LaurentChardon/llvm-benchmark/README.md

 3. `llvm`: use the compiler from the previous stage to compile clang with itself
 4. `benchmark`: use the compiler from the previous stage to time the compilation of llvm, clang and flang-new

-Each stage is a target in the `Makefile`.
-If the make process is interrupted, when it is restarted it will restart from the beginning of the last stage that was not completed, rather than where it was interrupted.
+Each stage is a target in the `Makefile`, and can be targeted individually.
+If the make process is interrupted, when it is resumed it will restart from the beginning of the last stage that was not completed, rather than resume where it was interrupted.
 ## Usage
 Simply type `make` to go through all stages.
 This will use the platform default compilers, all the system's threads in stages 2 and 3, and 4 threads for the `benchmark` stage.
 On Linux the GNU compilers will be used by default, and on BSD and MacOS, clang will be used.

 More control can be obtained by specifying some parameters:
 - `CC` can be used to change the C compiler used in stage 2
 - `CXX` can be used to change the C++ compiler used in stage 2
-- `THREADS` can be used to change the number of threads used in the `benchmark` stage
+- `THREADS` can be used to change the number of compiler threads used in the `benchmark` stage

 For example, to compile stage 2 with clang on Linux, and use 8 threads for the `benchmark` stage:
 ```